21st-centuryman/homelab/README.md

 ![Diagram](./docs/diagram.png)

-Note that there is a typo in the vulnhub machines and I need to rethink how I will set up my hacking lab
+Note that thhis is an outdated grap.
+I need to update it.